-- 3.7 The baseline information for the Sustainability Appraisal is quantitative and qualitative information and data describing the social, economic and environmental state of the National Park.
-It is drawn from a range of sources, including National Park Authority data. - 3.8 Baseline information serves two purposes, it helps to identify the issues on which the Sustainability Appraisal should focus, and provides a benchmark against which the performance of the Plan (and the accuracy of any predictions) can be assessed.
-As well as showing the current situation the baseline data shows where possible the situation in the past and projections for the future, in order to indicate trends. - 3.9 An environmental, economic and social baseline characterisation for the National Park is presented in Appendix B. As the Sustainability Appraisal progresses through the assessment of the plan and monitoring, it will be necessary to refine the baseline data and information set.
+- 3.1 The baseline information for the Sustainability Appraisal is quantitative and qualitative information and data describing the social, economic and environmental state of the National Park. - 3.2 Baseline information serves two purposes, it helps to identify the issues on which the Sustainability Appraisal should focus, and provides a benchmark against which the performance of the Plan (and the accuracy of any predictions) can be assessed.
+As well as showing the current situation the baseline data shows were possible the situation in the past and projections for the future, in order to indicate trends. - 3.3 An environmental, economic and social baseline characterisation for the National Park is presented in Appendix B. As the Sustainability Appraisal progresses through the assessment of the plan and monitoring, it will be necessary to refine the baseline data and information set.
 More quantified and precise data and information, relevant to the sustainability objectives will need to be identified and/or acquired.